 There are plenty of places for you to get a little bit of the Zoo to take home with you.
 The Zoo’s main gift store is located near the entrance and is an exotic emporium of toys, books, and unique souvenirs.
 Stroller, wagon, and wheelchair rentals are available here.

 The Explore Store, our eco-friendly shop, is located by the barnyard in the California Trails area of the Zoo.
 Find gifts or buy food for the barnyard animals here.

-We also offer themed merchandise at the train station (where you can also make your own “wild” animals from Animaland), and gift carts around the Zoo.
+We also offer themed merchandise at the train station, you can make your own “wild” animals from the Zoo Workshop, or find something special at gift carts located around the Zoo.

-If you are visiting Santa Barbara from out of town, consider staying at one of these fine hotels & hideaways.
+If you are visiting Santa Barbara from out of town, consider staying at one of these fine hotels and hideaways.